-The use of non-dairy creamers peaked in the 1980s, but there are people who have always used one form of milk or another instead of buying into the non-dairy creamer routine.
+The use of non-dairy creamers peaked in the 1980s, but there are people who have always used one form of milk or another instead.

 The bad ingredient I’m talking about is partially hydrogenated vegetable oil.
 Hydrogenation is what happens to vegetable oil when it’s cooked.
 Shortening, and I don’t see it around as much as I used to, already contains hydrogenated vegetable oil.

 I was born in 1960 and I grew up watching the older folks drink coffee with a dairy creamer of one kind or another.
 I don’t even remember a non-dairy creamer being used before my family moved to Hawaii in the seventies.

 Evaporated milk from a can is what I remember the most.
 It’s milk with a lot of the water removed and it still needs refrigeration after opening.
 You have to add your own sweetener if you want your coffee sweet.
 Condensed milk, also called “sweetened condensed milk”, already includes a sweetener.
 It’s basically evaporated milk plus a sweetener.
 It also needs refrigeration after opening.

 Some people think that regular whole milk is thick enough to serve the purpose.
 I know UHT milk works well because it’s what I use on rare occasions.
 Since I learned of the trans-fat issue surrounding partially hydrogenated vegetable oils, I’ve been drinking coffee black with a little added sugar more than any other way.

 One of the first makers of non-dairy coffee creamers was the Carnation company (now Nestlé), with Coffee-mate in 1961.
 A bunch of other companies saw how lucrative sales were and started marketing their own brands.
 I can’t even begin to name names.